Margolen/Margolen/README.md

 - 💻 Working on: ReactJS projects.
 - 🎓 Learning: Advanced React concepts and techniques.
-- 💬 Feel free to ask me about tech, science, and even ballet or bouldering!
+- 💬 Feel free to ask me about tech, science, and bouldering!

 ## Technologies:
 <div>